We get away in the Vango Sierra 300 for a ‘dad and lad’ camp. It proves to be a great little tent.

-Two people is a lot more comfortable, especially if you have bags.
+Two people are a lot more comfortable, especially if you have bags.

 There's a small enclosed porch too, complete with a groundsheet.

-There are two doors to the tent; one either side of the porch.
+The tent has two doors, one on either side of the porch.
 We only ever used one door.

-Inside the bedroom you have three pockets either side.
-This is really handy, especially in a tent that doesn’t have a lot of storage space.
+Inside the bedroom, you have three pockets on either side.
+This is handy, especially in a tent that doesn't have a lot of storage space.